The Short Story

 Phrasing ought to be calibrated to communicate your intended meaning effectively to your intended audience of readers.

 Phrasing and word choice are like manners: they’re about being considerate of the other person.
 Gifted bards aren’t just clever wordsmiths or skilled performers, after all; they know how to read the room.
 The high-flown language, archaic words, and obscure allusions that resonate in a king’s hall may not play as well in the local tavern.
-There’s nothing wrong with lower-brow phrasing if that’s what best allows you to connect with your audience.
+There’s nothing wrong with low-brow (or middle-brow or high-brow) phrasing if that’s what best allows you to connect with your audience.

 Godspeed and happy rewriting!